BAMOUH/ismin-2020-project/README.md

 ### Technical information:

 - The App is connected to a remote REST API server in clever-cloud plateforme.
-Data are stored in A MongoDB database.
+Data are stored in a MongoDB database.
-- The App contains two fragments (Home and database Favorites)
+- The App contains two fragments (Home and database Favorites).
 - The App contains two activities (main activity and detail activity)
-- It is possible to mark a station as a favorite.
+- It is possible to add/remove a station as a favorite.
 The information is stored is the SQLITE database of the Android OS.
-- we do a pagination with Endless RecyclerView Scroll
+- we do a pagination with Endless RecyclerView Scroll.
+- We show the local data before getting the ones from the API if we got any stations stored, to enhance UX.
+- The API have got a cron to periodically grab data from the Velib's API and refresh the ones in our database.
+- The app contains a refresh button to manually refresh the data and get real time data when needed by the user.

 ---